samkoesterke/slave-1/week twelve/readme.md

 ![](even_smaller.png)<br/>

 ## Final tapestry design
 This is the final tapestry design I've decided to make for this project.
-It uses the least number of sourced images but instead focuses on the Gummy typeface by Edie Johnston (a fellow student).<br/>
+It uses the least number of sourced images but instead focuses on the Gummy typeface by Edie Johnston (a fellow student).
+All in all I'm very pleased with the outcome of this project, it was a very unexpected direction but it allowed for a deep level of visual experimentation. <br/>
 <br/>
 rug5
 ![](rug5.png)<br/>